Tracking down the last of the remaining Stalinist-style buildings and monuments left in Armenia, Georgia and Nagorno-Karabakh

 Mother Armenia, Victory Park, Yerevan, Armenia

 We saw three Mother statues during our visit to the Caucasus but this one in Yerevan was the most impressive.
 The Boss (Joseph Stalin) used to stand atop the huge base but was replaced by Mother Armenia in 1962.
-There is some war memorabilia, including a few tanks and fighter jet, in the vicinity of the statue as well as a sorry-looking fun fair but the highlight of a visit (apart from the statue itself) is the superb views of Mount Ararat in the distance.
+There is some war memorabilia, including a few tanks and a fighter jet, in the vicinity of the statue as well as a sorry-looking fun fair but the highlight of a visit (apart from the statue itself) is the superb views of Mount Ararat in the distance.
 Getting to/from Victory Park from the centre of Yerevan easy.
 It is too far to walk but there are plenty of marshrutka (shared minivans that run set routes) making the journey.

 Mother Armenia Statue Victory Park in Yerevan